TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 r76 - 2015-11-14 - public release
 Option: abortMenuItemControl, added to Subsistence Pure profile - thanks for thesuggestion MayonnaisePlant
-Fix: startOffline not checking if save value nil first, only would hit on r75 for new users to the mod. - thanks animefreakIIX for the report.
+Fixed: startOffline not checking if save value nil first, only would hit on r75 for new users to the mod. - thanks animefreakIIX for the report.

 r75 - 2015-11-14 - public release
-Fix: subsistence mission without subsistence profile set hang on loading screen
+Fixed: subsistence mission without subsistence profile set hang on loading screen
-Fix: setting change increment mult not rounded to integer
+Fixed: setting change increment mult not rounded to integer
 Option: startOffline
-Fix: CanArriveQuietInMb - Quiet not showing in motherbase cell/demos.
+Fixed: CanArriveQuietInMb - Quiet not showing in motherbase cell/demos.
 Option: mbEnableBuddies
 Menu: commands to in mission debug submenu
 Build with snakebite 0.8